 Disruptions related to COVID-19 led to a quick slowdown in the M&A market in the first two quarters of 2020.
 Significant uncertainty surrounding COVID-19 caused many financial and strategic buyers to pause existing deals, both to evaluate the cash flow situation within their own operations and assess any changes in performance and financial wellbeing of acquisition targets.
 Now that the economy has reopened, buying and lending activity is back in full force.

 Divesting or acquiring a business may seem like a monumental task.
 The key to a successful transaction could be summed up in one word—information.
-There will always be an element of risk involved in transactions; however, starting the process with certain questions and an understanding of topics will act as a roadmap that can lead to an informed decision of what is best for your organization.
+There will always be an element of risk involved in transactions; however, starting the process with certain questions and an understanding of topics will act as a roadmap that can lead to an informed decision of what is best for your organization when performing accounting for acquisitions.

 Middle market deal prices are often traded based on adjusted EBITDA.
 Adjusted EBITDA is a term used in transactions to identify unusual and non-recurring events that have impacted EBITDA.
 For example, the seller may have certain discretionary expenses, relatives on the payroll, non-recurring incentive income or accounting policy differences during the periods being analyzed.